 My room and bathroom were absolutely spotless on checking, and the soap dispenser by the shower was full too.
 It sounds daft, but little details like this really do make a big difference.

 Located in the middle of what is known as the electric garden in Tel Aviv, the location is pretty central and easy to get to from almost anywhere in the city.
-Tel Aviv is pretty spread out so regardless of where you stay you will generally have a fair walk to get there, but everything from the bus station to the beach is within five to twenty minutes walk.
+Tel Aviv is pretty spread out so regardless of where you stay you will generally have a fair walk to get to anywhere else you want to be, but everything from the bus station to the beach is within five to twenty minutes walk.
 Alternatively there is a public bus that stops just outside the hostel itself, and if you want to get between Tel Aviv, Jerusalem or Nazareth, the hostel also has a handy free shuttle provided you are staying at the hostels in each city.

 Abraham are a small chain that also have hostels in Jerusalem and Nazareth, and it feels from the start that they are constantly trying to perfect and update the art of welcoming travellers into a home away from home.